pdjr-archive/venus-signalk-tank-service/README.md

 Support for tank monitoring in Venus OS is fundamentally broken.
 The low-level code implementing CAN/N2K tank data recovery assumes one tank sensor device per physical tank and generates a D-Bus tank service for each sensor device based on this false understanding.

-A tank service in Venus that represesents a multi-channel tank sensor device is chaotically updated with data from all the sensors connected to the device with the consequence that GUI rendering of data from the service is unintelligible.
+Consequently, a tank service in Venus that represesents a multi-channel tank sensor device is chaotically updated with data from all the tank sensors that are connected to the multi-channel device resulting in a GUI rendering of the data that is unintelligible.

 Somewhere in this broken-ness Venus discards tank sensor instance numbers making disaggregation of the garbled composite data at best